kwazunine/AzureSecurityOperationsCenter/README.md

 - Virtual Machines (2 Windows, 1 Linux)
 - Virtual Network (VNet)

-For the "BEFORE" metrics, all Azure resources were originally deployed, and then exposed to the internet.
-The Virtual Machines Network Security Groups and built-in firewalls were configured to be open to all types of network traffic, and all other Azure resources were deployed with public endpoints visible to the Internet.
+For the "BEFORE" security metrics, all Azure resources were originally deployed, and then exposed to the public internet.
+The Virtual Machines Network Security Groups and built-in firewalls were configured to be open to all types of traffic, and all other Azure resources were deployed with public endpoints visible to the public internet.

-For the "AFTER" metrics, Network Security Groups were reconfigured by blocking all network traffic with the exception of my workstation IP address, and all the other Azure resources were protected by their built-in firewalls including utilizing Azure Private Endpoint.
+For the "AFTER" security metrics, Network Security Groups were reconfigured by blocking all traffic with the exception of my workstation IP address, and all the other Azure resources were protected by their built-in firewalls including utilizing Azure Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls
 ![Linux Syslog Auth Failures](https://i.imgur.com/dlTid3u.png)<br>